wp-plugins/pixgridder/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple page grid composer that splits your pages into ordered grids, with rows and columns
+A simple page grid composer that splits your pages into ordered grids, a builder for rows and columns

 == Description ==